skip to main content

 Gallup research shows that fostering culture and collaboration indeed tends to be more challenging when people mostly work from different locations.
 However, we caution that having employees work on-site does not automatically guarantee a stronger connection to workplace culture.

-Interestingly, we asked directly about how remote work might affect their organization long term.
+We asked how remote work might affect their organization long term.

 Six in 10 U.S. employees at all job levels anticipate that if remote work becomes a norm at their organization, it will not have a long-term impact on their culture.

-Leaders are more likely than managers and individual contributors to be concerned about remote work flexibility hurting their workplace culture: 27% of leaders believe their workplace culture would get worse if many employees work remotely long term, but just 13% of individual contributors say the same.
+Leaders are more likely than managers and individual contributors to be concerned about remote work flexibility hurting their workplace culture.

 These insights highlight a need for greater awareness of the advantages and challenges of remote work flexibility, as well as training to work more effectively in a hybrid environment.